Bronchiectasis: A Chronic Lung Condition

 Pathophysiology of Bronchiectasis

 The pathophysiology of bronchiectasis involves a series of structural and functional changes within the airways and lung tissues, resulting in the characteristic dilation, inflammation, and impaired clearance of mucus.
-This chronic condition involves a vicious cycle of events that ultimately lead to recurrent infections and respiratory symptoms.
+This chronic condition involves a vicious cycle of events that ultimately leads to recurrent infections and respiratory symptoms.

 1. Airway Damage